-Stockholders' Rights under Stockholders' Rights not in The Corporation Code The Corporation Code Stockholders' rights concerning There are no stockholders' rights concerning Annual/Special Stockholders Meeting are in leeting are in the Annual Stockholders' Meeting that differ accordance with the provis sions of the from those laid down in the Corporation Corporation Code.
+Stockholders' Rights under Stockholders' Rights not in The Corporation Code The Corporation Code Stockholders' rights concerning There are no stockholders' rights concerning Annual/Special Stockholders Meeting are in the Annual Stockholders' Meeting that differ accordance with the provisions of the from those laid down in the Corporation Corporation Code.
 Code.